AlternativeFFFF/Alt-F4/submissions/YuokiIndustries/YuokiIndustries.md

 ## Mod Spotlight: [Yuoki Industries](https://mods.factorio.com/mod/Yuoki) <author>ChurchOrganist</author>

-The Yuoki Industries mod suite is similar to the other big overhaul mods (such as Krastorio 2, Bob’s, Angel’s, or Pyanodon’s) in that it creates new game content, but is unique in that it doesn’t replace vanilla content, but rather adds to it, often with alternative recipes.
+The Yuoki Industries mod suite is similar to the other big overhaul mods (such as Krastorio 2, Bob’s, Angel’s, or Pyanodon’s) in that it creates new game content, but is unique in that it doesn’t replace vanilla content, rather adding to it, often with alternative recipes.

 ![The Yuoki mod thumbnail](https://media.alt-f4.blog/ALTF4/7/yuoki-industries-icon.png)